Best Mattresses for Back Pain of 2023

 People who suffer from back pain have claimed that sleeping on an adjustable bed frame helps them sleep better at night.
 Keeping your head and feet elevated can relieve certain pressure points better than lying flat on a mattress.
 Similar to how you elevate your leg after an injury, elevating these parts of your body can help with blood flow circulation and getting more oxygen to your muscles—both of which can have an impact on reducing pain.

-Correct Your Sleeping Position
+Correct Your Sleeping Position (or Make Some Adjustments)

 Sometimes you can’t control your sleeping position—you might unknowingly change positions in the middle of the night or find natural comfort in one position over another.
 But your sleeping position can also have an effect on your back pain and overall quality of sleep.

 Use the Right Mattress Accessories

 - Mattress toppers—Mattress toppers can provide an added comfort layer, and some are even particularly well-suited for sleepers with back pain.
 The best mattress toppers for back pain are often made from memory foam or latex thanks to their reputation for pressure relief and contouring.
 If you need back pain relief, but don’t want to invest in a new mattress, a mattress topper is the next best option.

 Best Memory Foam Mattress